JeremiahKaren/35percent.github.io/letters/aylesbury-public-inquiry.md

 We know that the HCA PFI finance was scrapped shortly after the AAAP was adopted and we know that none of the new homes proposed will be Council owned.

-The AAAP says that 1419 units are required in phase 1, but given that only 408 units have been delivered on the other phase 1 sites [1a (261 units) & site 7 (147 units)] and only 840 units are proposed in the FDS application then there is a shortfall of 171 between the number of units proposed on the Order Land and the number required by the AAAP.
+The AAAP says that 1419 units are required in phase 1, but given that only 408 units have been delivered on the other phase 1 sites [1a (261 units) & site 7 (147 units)] and only 840 units are proposed in the FDS application, then there is a shortfall of 171 between the number of units proposed on the Order Land and the number required by the AAAP.

 ![](http://35percent.org/img/aaapphasingdensity.png)